 - It is against the law to charge admission to an event at which alcohol is being served (or to sell alcoholic beverages) without a liquor license.
 The College does not have a liquor license.

 - If you are serving alcohol at your event, food/snacks and non-alcoholic beverages should be available.

 - No more than two types of hard alcohol may be provided and must be provided in single-shot drinks only.
 Shots or multiple-shot beverages are prohibited.

 - All guests are required to be able to provide a valid ID showing an age over 21 to be served.
 No one under the age of 21 should be served alcohol.

-When a bartender without a liquor license is selected, the host should provide a liquor liability coverage.
-Employees may request a COI from the office of finance and administration.
+When a bartender without a liquor license is selected, the host should provide liquor liability coverage.
+Employees may request a Certificate of Insurance (COI) from the office of finance and administration.

 Alcoholic beverages are only allowed in the specific reserved and registered location.

 Alcohol may not be consumed in restrooms or parking lots and may only be served and consumed during hours listed in the room reservation